Disappearance of Jamie Fraley

-In the early hours of April 8, 2008, Jamie Fraley (born March 5, 1986), of Gastonia, North Carolina, United States, told a friend over the phone that she was going to the hospital for the third time in the last 24 hours due to a stomach flu.
-When asked who was taking her there, Fraley said it was another friend and declined to further identify that person.
-She has not been seen since; her cellphone was found a few days later but provided no useful information as to her whereabouts.
+In the early hours of April 8, 2008, Jamie Fraley, a 22‑year‑old woman from Gastonia, North Carolina, told a friend by phone that she was going to the hospital for the third time in 24 hours due to a stomach flu.
+When asked who was taking her, she said it was another friend but declined to identify the person.
+She has not been seen since.
+Her cellphone was found a few days later, but it provided no useful information about her whereabouts.

-Investigators initially believed she had met with foul play, and began focusing on Ricky Simonds Sr., her fiancé's father, who lived in the same apartment complex, as a person of interest.
-He had driven Fraley to the hospital on one of her previous visits that day, and had a criminal record that included prison time for manslaughter after he had strangled a girlfriend in the 1980s.
-However, the investigation ended two months later when Simonds was found dead, apparently of heat stroke, in the trunk of a former girlfriend's car.
+Investigators initially suspected foul play and focused on Ricky Simonds Sr., her fiancé's father, as a person of interest.
+He lived in the same apartment complex, had driven Fraley to the hospital earlier that day, and had a criminal record that included a manslaughter conviction for strangling a girlfriend in the 1980s.
+The inquiry into him ended two months later when Simonds was found dead, apparently from heat stroke, in the trunk of a former girlfriend's car.

-In 2015, a prison inmate confessed that he had killed Fraley, but he was incarcerated at the time Fraley disappeared.
-The investigation continues, and in 2012 the case was the subject of an episode of the Investigation Discovery channel's Disappeared.
+In 2015, a prison inmate confessed to killing Fraley, but he was incarcerated at the time she disappeared.
+The investigation remains open.
+In 2012, the case was featured in an episode of the Investigation Discovery series Disappeared.

 Background

-A native of Gaston County, Fraley had struggled with anxiety and bipolar disorder throughout her early life.
+Jamie Fraley was born on March 5, 1986, a native of Gaston County, she had struggled with anxiety and bipolar disorder throughout her early life.
 By the late 2000s, Fraley had responded well to prescription medications for those conditions and was attending Gaston College on a part-time basis.
 According to her family, she was planning on a career as a substance-abuse counselor.

 In 2006 she had begun dating Ricky Simonds Jr. Her family said she was very much in love with him, and eventually the two became engaged.
 However, Simonds had a criminal history, and after several earlier arrests for petty crimes, in early 2007 he was sentenced to 15 months in state prison for theft.
 Fraley continued to visit and interact with him while he was incarcerated.